 Surgery will not cure Crohn's disease.
 But it may give people some time without symptoms.
 Crohn's disease usually comes back after surgery.

-The main complications of ileostomy involve infection and problems with the opening to the abdomen (stoma).
-The following complications may occur:2
+The main complications of ileostomy involve infection and problems with the stoma, which is the opening to the belly.
+The following complications may occur:footnote 2

 - Small bowel obstruction occurs in 15 out of 100 people.